 Let’s sit the lap of luxury with these mind-blowing gigantic homes owned by the world’s richest tycoons.
 If you've worked your way up to the top of the mountain, it only makes sense to live the big life as well and it all begins with mansions befitting royalty.

-But today we are not just talking about the rich people, we’re talking about the people with big homes.
+But today we are not just talking about the rich people, we're talking about the people with the world's biggest mansions.

 1. Hala Ranch, Aspen, Colorado

 Owner: Hedge fund manager John Paulson, previously Saudi Prince Bandar bin Sultan